How to Gamify an App: A Step-by-Step Guide to Development

 • 85% of employees become more engaged when gamification tactics are used in the workplace.

 We could go on!
 Gamification is here to stay, and almost every app on your phone uses some aspect of game mechanics to maximize time spent on mobile apps.
+Applying gamification and building gamification are strategic approaches to enhance user engagement by integrating game-like elements and aligning them with the app’s core goals.
 You’ll know this if you’ve started getting those irritating screentime alerts when browsing Twitter or swiping on Tinder.

 What Components of Gamification are Essential for Success?